 Like so many successful companies, Denver-based Grüvi was born when its founders, the sister-brother team of Anika and Niki Sawni, couldn’t find what they were looking for.
 “We started to question the normalization of our drinking culture,” Anika says, “but Niki and I love going out for dinner with friends and entertaining.
 The biggest barrier for us cutting our alcohol consumption was not having alternative options that felt equally as exciting and tasted good.”

 So, in 2019, the Denverites launched Grüvi.
-Nearly six years and a few high-profile awards later—including a World Beer Cup Gold for the brand’s golden lager—Grüvi’s NA beers and wines are in almost 5,000 stores across North America.
+Nearly seven years and a few high-profile awards later—including a World Beer Cup Gold for the brand’s golden lager—Grüvi’s NA beers and wines are in 7,500 stores across North America.

-The Sawnis spent the past year tweaking recipes and updating packaging designs for a rebrand that launched in December.
+The Sawnis tweaked recipes and updated packaging designs, launching a rebrand in December 2024.
 Now, Anika says, they’re turning their focus to getting into more gathering places.
 “A big evolution we’re seeing in the space is that shift from at-home drinking to on-premise—bars and restaurants and venues,” Anika says, adding that Grüvi is already on offer at Mission Ballroom, Ball Arena, and Fiddler’s Green Amphitheatre.
-“Our vision is to normalize NA beverages and get to a point where they’re celebrated—which we actually don’t feel that far from anymore.”
+“Our vision is to normalize NA beverages and get to a point where they’re celebrated—which we actually don’t feel that far from anymore.” —Jessica LaRusso

 4 Grüvi Beverages To Try